kdave/btrfs-progs/tests/README.md

 tests.
 They are in the top level directory of the testsuite and their path cannot be set.

-The tests assume write access to their directories.
+The tests assume write access to their directories and an existing `/tmp` directory.

 # Coding style, best practices